2Lift / Ergonomics / Portugal

 • A maximum of 20 kg for frequent operations.

-Ergonomic Guidelines for the Manual Handling of Loads in the Portugal
+Ergonomic Guidelines for the Manual Handling of Loads in Portugal

 ACT has published a practical guide for the manual handling of loads, Movimentação manual de cargas.
 Guias práticos, where they go through the risk factors of manual handling and ergonomic lifting principles in an easy and quick-to-read manner.